jorisvink/nyfe/README.md

 that are derived from a random seed from the system which are run through KMAC256.

-It then allows random byte generation of up to 1024 bytes before rekeying itself.
+It then allows random byte generation of up to 960 bytes before rekeying itself.

+An 64-byte ondisk entropy file under $HOME/.nyfe/entropy is mixed in if available, in addition to system entropy.

+The entropy file is rewritten immediately when used.
+You're on your own to generate that file initially.

 ## Keys